 In recent years, an increasing number of IT companies have been focusing their services on cross-platform development.
 According to reputable statistics, React Native is the leading tool for implementing cross-platform solutions.
-The question arises – is this renowned framework really capable of outrunning its competitors in native development, or is it a utopia?
+The question arises – is this renowned framework really capable of outrunning its competitors in native app development, or is it a utopia?
 This is what you should know about React Native vs native development.

-What is React Native: Quick Reference
+What Is React Native: Quick Reference

 So what is React Native?
 It is a popular JS framework for building natively rendered iOS/Android apps.
 It is based on the React JS library developed by Facebook and designed to create user interfaces.
 Nowadays, the library is efficiently used to build not only web applications but also high-quality mobile software.
 Instagram, Skype, and Airbnb mobile apps are built on React Native.

 React Native was created by Facebook in 2013 as an open-source solution.
-Unlike the larger MVC frameworks, this framework solves a widespread problem: interface rendering.
+Unlike the larger MVC frameworks, this one solves a widespread problem: interface rendering.
 On top of that, it is lightweight but provides high performance, which is important for creating pages with dynamically updated content.
 Plus, thanks to its module structure, React Native encourages you to write almost 90% reusable code.

 Once you've written your app code in React Native, you can deploy it to different devices and platforms without worrying about incompatibility issues.
 This is one of the major advantages of React Native that helps save lots of development time and budget.